-Due to a combination of a large number of environmentally sensitive areas that are present in the village and the changes in the commercial retail marketplace that have taken place subsequent to the creation of the West Villages, it is difficult for many of the Villages to have a center focus without significant modifications to the existing landscape.
-The intent is for the center areas of the villages, including Village G, to serve as environmental corridors that can also be utilized for internal trails and passive recreational uses.
-This is the case for Village G.
+Due to a combination of many environmentally sensitive areas that are present in the Village and the changes in the commercial retail marketplace that have taken place subsequent to the creation of the West Villages, it is difficult for many of the Villages to have a center focus without significant modifications to the existing landscape.
+The intent is for the center areas of the Villages, including Village E, to serve as environmental corridors that can also be utilized for internal trails and passive recreational uses.